-Combine sheer size with shitty overland public transportation (train travel is a joke in the US), and you’ve got a lot of people for whom it’s going to be difficult to cut flying out of their lives if they ever want to travel.
+Combine sheer size with shitty overland public transportation (train travel is a joke in the US compared to Europe), and you’ve got a lot of people for whom it’s going to be difficult to cut flying out of their lives if they ever want to travel.

 This is not to say that we don’t encourage domestic travel for Americans.
-As much as there is A LOT (and we mean a lot – have you seen the news lately?) that can be improved about the US, there’s a lot of beauty here too.
+As much as there is A LOT that can be improved about the US, there’s a lot of beauty here too.